 If gastritis doesn't get better quickly or causes severe pain then your GP will arrange tests.
 Your GP may arrange blood tests, including a test for anaemia, as gastritis occasionally causes some bleeding from your stomach lining.

 Gastroscopy (endoscopy) is the test that can confirm gastritis.
 In this test a doctor looks inside your stomach by passing a thin, flexible telescope down your gullet (oesophagus).
 They can see any inflammation or if there is any other abnormality, such as a stomach ulcer.
 Not everyone with symptoms of gastritis will need to be referred for an endoscopy.

 Small samples (biopsies) are usually taken of the stomach lining during endoscopy.
 These are sent to the laboratory to be looked at under the microscope.
-This also checks for cancer (which is ruled out in most cases).
+This also checks for stomach cancer (which is ruled out in most cases).